Archdiocese of Portland in Oregon: 1928 to 1974

 On September 26, 1928, the Vatican renamed the Archdiocese of Oregon City as the Archdiocese of Portland in Oregon because Portland had grown much larger than Oregon City.
 To avoid confusion with the Diocese of Portland in Maine, the Vatican added "in Oregon" to the archdiocesan name.

 During his tenure as archbishop, Howard created a chancery in the cathedral rectory, later transferring it to a separate building.
 He reorganized the St. Vincent de Paul and Holy Name Societies, fostered the growth of the local branch of Catholic Charities, and removed the Catholic Sentinel from private ownership.

 In 1931, Howard led a successful campaign to repeal local zoning ordinances that prohibited the building of churches and parochial schools.
 He convened the Fourth Provincial Council of the archdiocese in 1932, and held a synod for the clergy in 1935.
 In 1939, he founded Central Catholic High School in Portland.
 He convened the Fifth Provincial Council of the archdiocese in 1957.
 Howard retired in 1966 after 38 years as bishop.
-Pope Paul VI appointed Bishop Robert Dwyer from the Diocese of Reno as the second archbishop of Portland in Oregon in 1966.
+Bishop Robert Dwyer from the Diocese of Reno was his successor.
 Dwyer retired in 1974 due to poor health.
-To replace Dwyer, Paul VI named Bishop Cornelius Power of Yakima as archbishop in 1974.
+Bishop Cornelius Power of Yakima succeeded him in 1974.